 If you have chosen one of the popular blogging hosting sites then the likelihood is there is an app to compliment it.
-The ease of answering questions on the go, writing down ideas and also editing your blogs (if you see a typo) is fantastic to staying on top of your blog.
+The ease of answering questions on the go, writing down ideas and also editing your blogs (if you see a typo) is fantastic way to stay on top of your blog.
 Check out the WordPress app.

-You may want your blog to stay exclusively yours, however if the pressure of keeping your blog relevant and posting prolifically gets to you then you should think about opening your blog out to guest bloggers.
-You would set the title and only recruit those writers who you have sampled their writing, however it can turn into a fruitful relationship from both sides.
+You may want your blog to stay exclusively yours, however, if the pressure of keeping your blog relevant and posting prolifically gets to you then you should think about opening your blog out to guest bloggers.
+You would set the title and only recruit those writers who you have sampled their writing, however, it can turn into a fruitful relationship from both sides.
 An aspiring blogger gets their name out there and you get more content and more time for you.

 Use your spare time wisely

 Your 9 – 5 (or 8 – 7 for most of us now) is your main priority unfortunately, that is the one that provides the laptop for you to write your blogs on.
 Until your blog overtakes your job, you must treat it with respect.
 I would caution against actual writing at work and utilise your ‘wasted time’; we all have wasted time in our week.
-My biggest wasted time: the traveling time to my family, four hours every month; so while my partner drives I kick-back, route wifi through my phone and blog away on my laptop.
+My biggest wasted time: the travelling time to my family, four hours every month; so while my partner drives I kick-back, route wifi through my phone and blog away on my laptop.